ua-gist-open-source/qgis-hurricane/README.md

 Create a hurricane map with symbolized wind speed probabilities for a historic (or current) hurricane.

 ### Download Source Data
-The National Hurricane Center monitors the Atlantic and PAcific basins for signs of tropical storm development and, when tropical storms develop, name and track them.
+The National Hurricane Center monitors the Atlantic and Pacific basins for signs of tropical storm development and, when tropical storms develop, name and track them.
 When they become a tropical storm they begin issuing advisories every 6 hours until the storm has been downgraded and is no longer perceived as a tropical storm threat.
 The 6-hr advisories are typically released with shapefiles and kml files showing the projected path, the cone of uncertainty, and the historic path to-date.
 This goes along with a daily product of wind speed probabilities, a polygon product that provide the forecasted probabilities of 34-, 50-, and 64-knot sustained winds to help assess wind risk of potentially affected areas.

 Your job is to combine the projected path (both line and cone of uncertainty, the historic path, and the wind speed probabilities into a map product.
-The process for obtaining the data is thus:
+Examples are included from past Hurricane Laura.
+The process for obtaining the data is:

-1) Pick a named tropical storm from the [Tropical Cyclone Advisory Archive](https://www.nhc.noaa.gov/archive/2020/), though feel free to change the year.
+1) From the [Tropical Cyclone Advisory Archive](https://www.nhc.noaa.gov/archive/2021/), find Hurricane Ida (in the Atlantic).
-2) Select a particular advisory:
+2) Select an advisory from before landfall (August 29, 2021):
   - Click on the storm to see its Advisory Archive and:
   - Use the "Graphics Archive" to select a particular advisory.
 Take note of the advisory number and the date.
   - Take note of the date and specific advisory (e.g., `6` and `6a` are different.